SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

   < update t1:value [295.13,{"t":1505396348.188388}]
   < inactive

+.. admonition:: Remark

-*remark: the update message in the second line was sent before the deactivate message was treated.
-After the "inactive" message, the client can expect that no more untriggered update message are sent, though it MUST still be able to handle (or ignore) them, if they still occur.*
+    the update message in the second line was sent before the deactivate message was treated.
+After the "inactive" message, the client can expect that no more untriggered update message are sent, though it MUST still be able to handle (or ignore) them, if they still occur.

 The deactivate message might optionally accept a module name as second item of the message for module-wise deactivation.
 If module-wise deactivation is not supported, it should ignore a deactivate message which contains a module name.

+.. admonition:: Remark

-*Remark: it is not clear, if module-wise deactivation is really useful.
-A SEC Node supporting module-wise activation does not necessarily need to support module-wise deactivation.*
+    it is not clear, if module-wise deactivation is really useful.
+A SEC Node supporting module-wise activation does not necessarily need to support module-wise deactivation.

 Change Value
 ~~~~~~~~~~~~